dotMavriQ/Obsitica/README.md

 ## Requirements and Conventions

-For optimal results, Obsitica works best with:
+For optimal results, Habsiad works best with:
 - Journal files named in `YYYY-MM-DD.md` format
 - A dedicated journal folder (configurable in settings)
 - Consistent frontmatter structure in your notes